roylau98/FYP/README.md

 # Setting up

 The following instructions setups a new virtual environment for python and installs the needed libraries.
 These instructions assumes that the user is using a Windows machine.
 Ensure that Python 3.10 is installed as well, do not use Python 3.12.
-Open the command prompt in the root directory and enter the following commands.
+Open the command prompt in the root directory and enter the following commands inside the root directory `FYP`.

 ```cmd
 py -3.10 -m venv .venv